FortiGeek/fortigeek.github.io/README.md

 - Enable the session synchronization option in daily operation (see FGSP basic peer setup).
 - Monitor traffic flowing in and out of the interfaces.
 ## HA - CONFIG
+>[!WARNING]
+> Connectivity with the FortiGate may be temporarily lost as the HA cluster negotiates and the FGCP changes the MAC addresses of the FortiGate's interfaces
 ### Define hostname (if not already set)
 ```
 config system global